-EVIDENCE-BASED PRACTICE RECOMMENDATION Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+Sections marked with this symbol include evidence-based practice recommendations.
+The level of evidence and/or strength of recommendation, as provided by the evidence based sources are also included

+RECOMMENDATION evidence-based source, are also included so you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.